-- Click the Online toolbar button 💙 to toggle all interfaces offline. - Physically add or remove the uDevice(s) to or from the breadboard. - Click the Online toolbar button 💟 to toggle all interfaces back online.
+- Click the Online toolbar button to toggle all interfaces offline. - Physically add or remove the uDevice(s) to or from the breadboard. - Click the Online toolbar button to toggle all interfaces back online.

-Click the Rescan toolbar button while any removed devices.
+Click the Rescan toolbar button to check for new devices.
 Any added devices should now appear in the uDevices Window, while any removed devices will be gone.